jlawson-design/d-day-website/README.md

 ### Dynamic Scroll Bar

 The addition of a dynamic scroll bar to indicate the user's progression along the webpage was considered as a feature.
 However, as this required a Javascript solution, it was not included in the final build.

+### Form Submit Page

+Currently the form links to the Code Institute submission page once submitted.
+Extra content could include a built-in submission page to keep the site consistent.
 ___

 # Testing